Jagadeesh1210/WikiStats/README.md

 ?>

 #Results:
-By using this alogorithm we can get the results which will be useful.
+By using this algorithm we can get the results which will be useful in different fields.

-//for example
+//Test 1:
-i want to know who is the most viewd actor in web <india>.
+#i want to know who is the most viewd actor in web <india>.

 So tried some popular names applied to this algorithm.